pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 During the course of writing this essay, I've had to bring together a broad spectrum of ideas in order to render a complete picture of where we've come from and where we're going as a society.
-I've needed to reach back a thousand years, pull threads out of the centuries, and weave them together in our present time.
+I've needed to reach back two thousand years, pull threads out of the centuries, and weave them together in our present time.
 I could have shared this picture using more of a piecemeal approach, separating all of this into a series of posts, but decided to keep